-If the National Football Museum were to open an exhibition entitled ‘Hat-Tricks’ then surely Geoff Hurst’s famous Wembley treble would be its showpiece; the combination of left foot, right foot, header representing perfection when it comes to the football’s finest art form.
+IF THE NATIONAL FOOTBALL MUSEUM were to open an exhibition entitled ‘Hat-Tricks’ then surely Geoff Hurst’s famous Wembley treble would be its showpiece; the combination of left foot, right foot, header representing perfection when it comes to the football’s finest art form.
 A quirky threesome would be next in terms of drawing the crowds.
-Perhaps Alvin Martin’s hat-trick against different Newcastle goalkeepers in 1986 or, alternatively, Martín Palermo’s three missed penalties in a Copa América game.
-How about Ray McKinnon’s hat-trick of free-kicks for Dundee United in the mid-90s?
+Perhaps Alvin Martin’s hat-trick against different Newcastle goalkeepers in 1986, or Martín Palermo’s three missed penalties in a Copa América game.
+How about Ray McKinnon’s hat-trick of free-kicks for Dundee United in the mid-1990s?

 The visitors were much fancied.
-In Roberto Ayala, Kily González and Pablo Aimar, they had a number of Argentine internationals, as well as some of the finest central midfielders on the Iberian Peninsula in David Albelda and Ruben Baraja.
-In contrast, Barça were in the doldrums; Dutch signings like Phillip Cocu and Frank de Boer had proved divisive and inconsistent, whilst expensive attacking signings such as Gerard Lóopez and Alfonso Pérez had made such a negligible impact that they were nowhere to be seen once Judgement Day arrived.
+In Roberto Ayala, Kily González and Pablo Aimar, they had three Argentina internationals, as well as some of the finest central midfielders on the Iberian Peninsula in David Albelda and Rubén Baraja.
+In contrast, Barça were in the doldrums; Dutch signings like Phillip Cocu and Frank de Boer had proved divisive and inconsistent, whilst expensive attacking signings such as Gerard López and Alfonso Pérez had made such a negligible impact that they were nowhere to be seen once Judgement Day arrived.

 But Rexach must have been confident.
 After all, he had Rivaldo, FIFA World Player of the Year and Ballon d’Or winner in 1999.
 Here was a man who could do anything on his day, as Rob Smyth enthusiastically notes: